comps/pexen/README.md

     to lots of tests.
   * Also useful for tasks that should logically run "together", possibly needing sequential execution due to formal requirements.

-* Conditional provides
-  * Don't fulfill requires of dependent tasks if the current task (callable) fails
-    * Fails = tracebacks?
-Returns a specific value?
-Returns anything other than a specific value?
-    * Have an attr with a comparison callable to determine failure?